Girls’ Rehabilitation Facility Sexual Abuse Lawsuits

 Many survivors come forward years later due to fear and shame.
 We will utilize California and federal law to ensure that perpetrators are held accountable, even if it has been years.
-Contact us today to book a free and confidential consultation about your legal rights.
+It is important to be aware of the legal deadline, known as the statute of limitations, for filing a civil lawsuit—missing this deadline can result in losing the right to sue.

 Settlements Recovered by Our Legal Team

-- $6,000,000 for abuse of a minor
+- $6,000,000 for sex abuse of a minor

 - $5,000,000 for two men assaulted by a therapist